 When we say here, retargeting is considerably cheaper, we’re saying retargeting is considerably cheaper on a per acquisition basis, not necessarily on a per-click basis, because if you marry the two up, if it’s per click on cold traffic, per click on retargeted, retargeted is always going to be more expensive if you don’t factor in the sale aspect of it.

 Here, we go into your retargeting gets you higher conversions and it absolutely does.
-Retargeting people, you're going to convert 6%, 8%, 12% of those people.
-It's not the first time they saw the offer.
-It's not the first time they saw the brand.
-They consciously made the choice to come back and purchase, and probably the biggest, biggest, biggest help is retargeting helps convert abandoned visitors, abandoned shopping cart folks.
+Retargeting people, you’re going to convert 6%, 8%, 12% of those people.
+It’s not the first time they saw the offer.
+It’s not the first time they saw the brand.
+They consciously chose to come back and purchase, and probably the biggest, help is retargeting helps convert abandoned visitors, abandoned shopping cart folks.

-If somebody adds something to your order form or adds something to your shopping cart and then leaves, they should be seeing a two or three day retargeted ad that pulls them back into the shopping cart.
+If somebody adds something to your order form or adds something to your shopping cart and then leaves, they should be seeing a two or three-day retargeted ad that pulls them back into the shopping cart.
 The same way they get emails, so your discount is expiring, your offer code is expiring, blah, blah, blah.
-You're at risk of losing the deal, so on and so forth.
-Retargeting should be set up to convert those abandoned shopping cart folks as well.
+You’re at risk of losing the deal, so on and so forth.
+Retargeting is also set up to convert those abandoned shopping cart folks as well.
 That is why retargeting Pixel data is so much more effective than a general per click buyer.